Explaining Clinical Decision Support Systems in Medical Imaging using Cycle-Consistent Activation Maximization: Material and Methods

+{with $\Delta$ being a local difference metric.
+While the method itself is not restricted to any specific metric, we suggest using pixel-wise absolute difference or a patch-wise structural dissimilarity.
+While pixel-wise absolute difference will work well in most cases, this choice might be dataset specific, depending on whether structural or intensity changes shall be emphasized.} We {can now} define overall relevance $R$ as:

-Assuming a successful training of $G^+$ and $G^-$ according to the above-mentioned targets, $R$ has the following properties: it shows low absolute magnitudes in areas for which a modification would not result in an activation modification for the classifier, and high magnitudes in areas either only relevant for $G^+$, or $G^-$, or both, but with different signs, as they would result in an output modification for the classifier.
+{This definition reflects that image changes which have to be introduced to maximize one class are an indicator of the relevance of that region for the respective other class within the given context.} Assuming a successful training of $G^+$ and $G^-$ according to the above-mentioned targets, $R$ has the following properties: it shows low absolute magnitudes in areas for which a modification would not result in {any} activation modification for the classifier {to be explained} {or would have to be modified equally for both classes}, and high magnitudes in areas either only relevant for $G^+$, or $G^-$, as they would result in an output modification for the classifier.
 Therefore, $R$ is an immediate indicator of decision relevance.